Are you paying too much to be global? How to sell in foreign markets without paying too much in fees

 Considering legacy payment solutions

 Legacy payment solutions perform the critical functions necessary to handle business payments.
-The system your business chooses to use should be strategic since your business operations revolve around it.
+The system your business uses should be strategic since your operations revolve around it.

-Regardless of whether your business is well established or new, it’s not too late to establish a payment system that works best for your business and the types of financial activity you perform the most.
+Whether your business is well established or new, it’s not too late to establish a payment system that works best for it and the types of financial activity you perform the most.

 Transaction fees